 is for all students at up to 12th grade from anywhere in the world.
 Individuals, small teams of two to five, and large teams of

 six to twelve are judged separately.

+No more than 12 students on a project.
+(This year only: if you have already started with more than 12 students and win, reply to the winner notification email to get a certificate with all the student’s names.)
 Entries are also grouped by age/grade of the oldest contestant for judging.
-The age groups are 6th and younger, 7th, 8th, 9th, 10th, 11th and 12th.
+The age groups are 7th and younger, 8th, 9th, 10th, 11th and 12th.
 The grand prize

 is awarded to the best entry regardless of contestant age.

 Students develop space settlement designs and related materials.